-At present, currency risks result mainly from purchases made in foreign currency and whose revenues are generated predominantly in Swiss francs, as well as investments in other companies that are managed in a foreign currency.
-The equivalent value of purchases in foreign currency amounted to CHF 74.7 million in 2020 (previous year: CHF 99.2 million).
-The risks applied for the most part to transactions in euro and were hedged for paper purchases in 2021 in the amount of CHF 29.8 million (hedging in 2019 for paper purchases in 2020 amounted to CHF 41.7 million).
+At present, currency risks result mainly from purchases made in foreign currency and whose revenues are generated predominantly in Swiss Francs, as well as investments in other companies that are managed in a foreign currency.
+The equivalent value of purchases in foreign currency amounted to CHF 91.0 million in 2021 (previous year: CHF 74.7 million).
+The risks applied for the most part to transactions in euro and were hedged for paper purchases in 2022 in the amount of CHF 37.1 million (hedging in 2020 for paper purchases in 2021 amounted to CHF 29.8 million).
 The above purchases in foreign currency do not include those made by foreign Goldbach Group companies since the latter’s purchases are not exposed to any material currency risk on account of revenues also being accrued in euro.
 Nothing is done to hedge the foreign currency risk associated with investments.
-Details of the hedges for 2019 using forward exchange transactions can be found in.
-Details of the system for recognising these cash flow hedges can be found in the measurement principles.
+Details of the hedges for 2021 using forward exchange transactions can be found in.
+Details of the system for recognising these cash flow hedges can be found in the accounting policies.

-The effects on net income before taxes of a possible change in the exchange rates of 5 per cent on the items in the balance sheet in in euro, US dollars, Danish krone, Serbian dinar and Israeli shekel amounted to CHF -0.1 million as at the end of 2020 (previous year: CHF -0.8 million).
+The effects on net income before taxes of a possible change in the exchange rates of 5 per cent on the items in the balance sheet in euro, US dollars, Danish krone, Serbian dinars and Israeli shekels amount to CHF -0.9 million as at the end of 2021 (previous year: CHF -0.1 million).

 Credit default risk